goschtl/zope/zc.async/branches/dev/src/zc/async/README_2.txt

 need to set up and start a reactor and dispatcher; configure agents as desired to get the dispatcher to do some work; and optionally configure logging.

-For a quick start, the ``zc.async.subscribers`` module have some conveniences to start a threaded reactor and dispatcher, and to install agents.
+For a quick start, the ``zc.async.subscribers`` module has some conveniences to start a threaded reactor and dispatcher, and to install agents.
 You might want to look at those to get started.
 They are also used in the Zope 3 configuration (README_3).
 Meanwhile, this document continues to go